onyx-lang/onyx-book/src/syntax/declarations.md

 ```

 ## Inferred Types
-If the type of the initial value can be determined, then the declared type of the variable is optional, and it will be infered from the type of the initial value.
+If the type of the initial value can be determined, then the declared type of the variable is optional, and it will be inferred from the type of the initial value.

 ## Examples
 Here we declare a variable called `x` of type `i32`.
 It is guaranteed that `x` will be initialized to `0` here.